 You can install a toilet yourself if you follow correct instructions and have the necessary tools ready to go.
 More and more homeowners are going down the DIY route and are gaining confidence with the help of streaming services such as Youtube and home improvement stores like Bunnings.

 So to answer the question, essentially yes you can replace your own toilet bowl and cistern.
 But you must make sure you are prepared and capable to carry out this task.

 A toilet system has many parts and components that work together.
-Closet Flange, closet elbow, close bolts and wax ring are just some terms and material that you should become familiar with.
+Closet Flange, closet elbow, close bolts, different flushing mechanisms and wax ring are just some terms and materials that you should become familiar with.

 It comes in two installation parts.
 A toilet tank (cistern) and bowl.
 And each of these has its own respective components.

 Supplies and tools you will need

 - Adjustable wrench